OFFALY SOLICITORS AND NOTARY PUBLIC - ABOUT US

 Ken has over twenty years experience as a personal injury lawyer and acts for plaintiffs in applications to the Injuries Board and in claims before the Circuit Court and the High Court.

 In addition to a Bachelor of Civil Law degree and a Master’s Degree (First Class Honours), both from University College, Dublin, Ken has a number of other qualifications and awards in law and other fields, including a Degree in English (First Class Honours) from the University of London; a Certificate in Criminal Litigation from the Law Society of Ireland; a Certificate in English and Welsh Property Law, also from the Law Society of Ireland; a Diploma in Notarial Law and Practice from the Faculty of Notaries Public in Ireland; a Diploma in Web Design from Dublin Business School and a Diploma in Trust and Estate Planning awarded jointly by STEP (Ireland) and the Law Society.

 He also sits as an Ordinary Member on the Valuation Tribunal.

 Ken is a member of the Society of Trust and Estate Practitioners (STEP) an international society of experts in inheritance and succession planning, the administration of trusts and estates and associated taxes.
 A large part of the work he does as a Trusts and Estate Practitioner relates to the provision of advice to private clients, business people and farmers in connection with lifetime and succession planning, the making of wills, the creation of will trusts and other estate planning structures.
-Ken also deals with post-death matters and, for almost twenty years, has been involved on a daily basis with the administration of estates, advising executors and administrators of their rights, powers and obligations.
+Ken also deals with post-death matters and, for over twenty years, has been involved on a daily basis with the administration of estates, advising executors and administrators of their rights, powers and obligations.